 Petition calling for Dambuster to be knighted to be handed to Downing Street

-A petition calling for the last surviving British Dambuster to be knighted will be delivered to Downing Street, after it gathered more than 200,000 signatures.
+A petition calling for the last surviving British Dambuster to be knighted will be delivered to Downing Street on Thursday after it gathered more than 200,000 signatures.

 George "Johnny" Johnson was part of Royal Air Force 617 Squadron, which conducted a night of raids on German dams in 1943 in an effort to disable Hitler's industrial heartland.